There are as many ways to ruin an Irish Christmas because the only thing you'll ever get two Irish people to agree on is a hearty disagreement

 Invite your friends to sing a party piece

 This history of Ireland, despite our best efforts, is godawful.
-So how do you unpack 800 years of brutal colonial exploitation, oppression and murder in a four minute song and not get your listeners dander up?
+So how do you unpack 800 years of brutal colonial exploitation, oppression, and murder in a four-minute song and not get your listeners to dander up?

 Perfectly lovely Irish evenings have often run aground after a competently sung "Rising Of The Moon."
-Be careful who's lonely passion you're igniting.
-Later on you could find your wife musing sadly about a lost love as the snow falls faintly and faintly falls on the road home.
+Be careful whose lonely passion you're igniting.
+Later on, you could find your wife musing sadly about a long-lost love as the snow falls faintly and faintly falls on the road home.

 This method of ruining Christmas is utterly fail-safe, in the tradition of It’s The Wrong Train Set, but this is a B-List Barbie, and the classic You Got Me The Little Mermaid When I Wanted Elsa from "Frozen."
 There’ll be tears on Christmas morning and sulks for days.

 Oh, tread carefully.
 This one unfolds when your older brother brings a nice American wan home from his new life in Miami.
 She or he is pretty, tanned and smells like fabric softener and bubblegum.
 You don’t tell anyone, but she or he has completely turned your head and after a Guinness or two your natural caution is diminishing as your ardor swells.

 This is a time-honored Christmas horror.
 Whilst you take her or his hand and lead them to the dance floor the entire town will have taken note of your terrible transgression.
 More to the point, so will your fuming sister or brother.
 There are a million ways for this to go wrong and only a few where they can go right.
 It’s too bad that you didn’t meet him or her first, but those are the breaks and you’d be better off rolling with them than being rolled by an angry sibling.